pairinteraction/pairinteraction/doc/sphinx/installation.rst

     cmake --build . --config Release --target pairinteraction_backend_test ctest -V -C Release -R pairinteraction_backend_test

 However, before pushing your changes, you should always run the full test suite to ensure that your changes do not break other parts of the software.
+The ``--config Release`` and ``-C Release`` options tell the tools to build and test the release version of the software if a multi-configuration generator is used.
+For further explanations on the build type, see the next section.

 **4. Debugging with GDB**